dreygur/messenger-group-avatar/README.md

 It exposes a function `makeCombined` that recieves and image array as argument and returns a promise that will be resolved when the image is processed with a image location.

+You need to delete the image after you have finished processing.

 ## TS/ES

 ```typescript